 How to Change the Width of a Column in Excel

 The standard column width in Excel is 8.43 characters.
-But, the actual width that you see on the screen varies, depending on the width of the font used in your workbook.
-Microsoft has a specific way of determining column width in Excel.
+But the actual width that you see on the screen varies, depending on the width of the font used in your workbook.

 To quickly find out the width of a column, put the mouse over the right border of the column header.
 Then, click and hold down the left mouse button (or the right button, if you’ve switched them).
 The width in characters is shown as well as the width in pixels.